mircealungu/student-projects/writing_guidelines/Titles_Should_Summarize.md

 In such situations, to ensure that the title summarizes, either change the content or the title...
 And usually the title is easier :)

+*Heuristic*:
-*Heuristic*: If a term from the title does not appear in the body of the text, probably it should not appear in the title either.
+- If a term from the title does not appear in the body of the text, probably it should not appear in the title either.
+- If you're studying only one subject, often you're doing a Case Study